scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   * Per capacity tier?
   * Per "type"? (meaning: any grouping that makes sense to their members)
   * Possible combinations of any previous "types"?
-* Note that ISDs require CORE links to other ISDs.
+* Note that ISDs require core links to other ISDs.
-  This reduces the number of ISDs to those that have CORE ASes that can directly connect to CORE ASes in other ISDs.
+  This reduces the number of ISDs to those that have core ASes that can directly connect to core ASes in other ISDs.
   The number of ISDs is still super-exponential asymptotically.

 ## Beacon Forwarding Policy

-The idea behind "beaconing" is to discover all possible paths (loop free and with a fixed maximum length) between two CORE ASes.
+The idea behind "beaconing" is to discover all possible paths (loop free and with a fixed maximum length) between two core ASes.
-Every CORE AS forwards any received beacons to all neighbor CORE ASes unless this would cause a loop or exceed the fixed maximum length.
+Every core AS forwards any received beacons to all neighbor core ASes unless this would cause a loop or exceed the fixed maximum length.
 Implemented naively, the number of paths (and beacons) grows exponentially with the network size.
-This is currently mitigated, primarily (and efficiently), by forwarding only the five "best PCBs" (from a given remote source CORE AS) to neighbors.
+This is currently mitigated, primarily (and efficiently), by forwarding only the five "best PCBs" (from a given remote source core AS) to neighbors.
 "Best" here takes into account properties such as diversity, time to expire and whether (or how recently) the same PCBs has been forwarded before.